Guest article by Karen Ho

 Ticks are arachnids, relatives of scorpions and mites.
-They are commonly found in wooded areas, tall grass, bushes, and any animal (or human) that enter these areas become at risk of becoming a tick’s host.
+They are commonly found in wooded areas, tall grass, and bushes, and any animal (or human) that enters these areas becomes at risk of becoming a tick’s host.
 Ticks are mostly found on an animal’s neck, in the folds between the legs and the body, inside the ears, and between the toes.

 Treatment of Ticks

-Prompt removal of ticks is very important because the longer the tick is attached onto its host, the higher the risk of disease transmission.
+Prompt removal of ticks is very important because the longer the tick is attached to its host, the higher the risk of disease transmission.

 The following is taken from the Centres of Disease Control and Prevention website:

 If you find a tick attached to your skin, there’s no need to panic—the key is to remove the tick as soon as possible.
 There are several tick removal devices on the market, but a plain set of fine-tipped tweezers works very well.